allaydesai/Behavioral-Cloning/writeup_template.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+**Project Files**

+The repository consists of the following files:
+* model.py (script used to create and train the model)
+* drive.py (script to drive the car)
+* model.h5 (a trained Keras model)
+* a README writeup file (either markdown or pdf)
+* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)

+This README file describes how to output the video in the "Details About Files In This Directory" section.

 [//]: # (Image References)